Kade McClure: Professional career

+Chicago White Sox

 McClure signed with the White Sox and made his professional debut in 2017 with the Rookie-level Arizona League White Sox before earning a promotion to the Great Falls Voyagers of the Rookie Advanced Pioneer League in July.
-In August, he was promoted to the Kannapolis Intimidators of the Class A South Atlantic League.
-Pitching between the three teams, he was 1-0 with one save and gave up one run while striking out 19 in 11 innings with an 0.82 ERA.
+In August, he was promoted to the Kannapolis Intimidators of the Single–A South Atlantic League.
+Pitching between the three teams, he was 1–0 with one save and gave up one run while striking out 19 in 11 innings with an 0.82 ERA.

 He began the 2018 season back with Kannapolis, but his season was cut short after eight starts due to a knee injury that required surgery.
-Over those eight starts, he went 3-1 with a 3.02 ERA, striking out 42 batters over 41 2/3 innings.
+Over those eight starts, he went 3–1 with a 3.02 ERA, striking out 42 batters over 41 2/3 innings.

-McClure returned healthy in 2019 and began the season back with Kannapolis before being promoted to the Winston-Salem Dash of the Class A-Advanced Carolina League in June.
-Over 22 starts between the two clubs, he pitched to a 4-6 record with a 3.25 ERA, compiling 99 strikeouts and a 1.22 WHIP over 121 2/3 innings.
+McClure returned healthy in 2019 and began the season back with Kannapolis before being promoted to the Winston-Salem Dash of the High–A Carolina League in June.
+Over 22 starts between the two clubs, he pitched to a 4–6 record with a 3.25 ERA, compiling 99 strikeouts and a 1.22 WHIP over 121 2/3 innings.

-McClure did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+McClure did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Birmingham Barons of the Double-A South.
-After 15 starts in which he pitched to a 2-4 record, a 3.82 ERA, and 77 strikeouts over 68 1/3 innings, he was promoted to the Charlotte Knights of the Triple-A East in early August.
-Over nine starts with Charlotte, McClure went 2-3 with a 6.81 ERA and 36 strikeouts over 37 innings.
+After 15 starts in which he pitched to a 2–4 record, a 3.82 ERA, and 77 strikeouts over 68 1/3 innings, he was promoted to the Charlotte Knights of the Triple-A East in early August.
+Over nine starts with Charlotte, McClure went 2–3 with a 6.81 ERA and 36 strikeouts over 37 innings.
 His aggregate 111 strikeouts (in 102 1/3 innings) was second in the White Sox system.
 He was named the 2021 White Sox Pitching Prospect of the Year by MLB Pipeline.

 He returned to Charlotte for the 2022 season.
-McClure was 4-4 with one save and a 4.97 ERA, as in 44 games (5 starts) he pitched 87 innings and struck out 96 batters.
+McClure was 4–4 with one save and a 4.97 ERA, as in 44 games (5 starts) he pitched 87 innings and struck out 96 batters.
 His fastball averaged 93 mph in early season starts, and then 95 mph out of the bullpen late in the season.
 He threw four pitches, including an above-average slider.

+San Francisco Giants

 On December 22, 2022, McClure was traded to the San Francisco Giants in exchange for pitcher Gregory Santos.
+He spent 2023 with the Triple–A Sacramento River Cats, playing in 9 games and recording a 5.79 ERA with 13 strikeouts across 23 1/3 innings of work.
+McClure elected free agency following the season on November 6, 2023.